 Watch footage from a groundbreaking 1996 investigation into Mauritanian slavery.

 Watch the accompanying video to CNN’s 2012 investigation.

-Much of the slavery results from the recent rise of jihad organizations like Boko Haram, who are the main source of contemporary slave raids.
-The most infamous recent incident of a slave raid was Boko Haram’s abduction of 276 Christian schoolgirls in the town of Chibok in 2014 which inspired Michelle Obama’s “#BringBackOurGirls” hashtag.
-Most slaves are young girls, kidnapped and kept as the concubines of the Islamic soldiers, in whose captivity they endure horrendous treatment.
-Most slaves come from the persecuted 40% Christian minority.
+The recent rise of jihad organizations like ISIS affiliate Boko Haram has been the main source of contemporary slave raids.
+The most infamous incident of a slave raid was Boko Haram’s abduction of 276 Christian schoolgirls in the town of Chibok on April 14, 2014 which inspired Michelle Obama’s “#BringBackOurGirls” hashtag.
+Most slaves are young girls, kidnapped and kept as the concubines of the Islamic soldiers — some even preferring to become suicide bombers to escape the life of a sex slave.